- Destinations

 Important information

 African swine fever was confirmed in Västmanland county in September 2023.
 This significant disease impacts wild boar and pigs but poses no threat to humans.
-The Swedish Board of Agriculture (Jordbruksverket) has implemented an infected zone with specific restrictions, such as reporting any sightings of dead wild boars and keeping dogs on a leash.
+The Swedish Board of Agriculture (Jordbruksverket) has implemented an infected zone with specific restrictions, such as reporting any sightings of dead wild boars and avoid going near wild boar traps and feeding areas.
 You can view a map of the infected zone on the Jordbruksverket website at jordbruksverket.se.
 Currently, the zone encompasses parts of Bruksleden, Svartådalen, Landsberget, and Hälleskogsbrännan, as mentioned in this article.

 Västmanland's varied nature leaves little to be desired in terms of outdoor experiences.
 Take a hike to discover the beauty of Mälaren Valley and beyond.
 The 250-kilometre long Bruksleden trail will take you along lakes and through meadows and forests from Västerås all the way to Avesta, Dalarna.